Christiana Mall Park & Ride

 The Christiana Mall Park & Ride is a park and ride lot and bus terminal located at the Christiana Mall in the unincorporated community of Christiana between Wilmington and Newark in New Castle County, Delaware.
-The park and ride serves DART First State buses, with service provided by 9 local bus routes serving New Castle County and two inter-county bus routes that provide service to Dover and seasonal service to Lewes and Rehoboth Beach.
+The park and ride serves DART First State buses, with service provided by 6 local bus routes serving New Castle County and two inter-county bus routes that provide service to Dover and seasonal service to Lewes.

 Location and layout

 The Christiana Mall Park & Ride is located at the Christiana Mall, a shopping mall located southeast of the interchange between Interstate 95 and Delaware Route 1/Delaware Route 7 in the unincorporated community of Christiana, situated between Wilmington and Newark in northern New Castle County, Delaware.
 The park and ride is located in the parking lot of the mall on the west side near Nordstrom.
 The Christiana Mall Park & Ride consists of a bus shelter with benches, bus schedules, and trash cans adjacent to the roadway.
 A sidewalk connects the park and ride to the mall entrance near Nordstrom.
 The parking spaces for the park and ride are located in the mall's parking lot, with yellow paint used to delineate the park and ride area.